 '''

 tarantool> box.space.tester:len()

 ---

+- 2

 '''

 Note re storage engine: vinyl does not support len().
-One possible work around is to say #select(. ..).

-space\object:on\replace(trigger-function , old-trigger-function )
+Possible workarounds are to use count() or #select(...).

+space object:on replace(trigger-function, old-trigger-function)

 Create a "replace trigger".
 The trigger-function will be executed whenever a replace() or insert() or update() or upsert() or delete() happens to a tuple in <space-name>.